aenemenate/tw-text-edit/README.md

 # tw-text-edit
   A (currently) Windows-only barebone terminal-like text editor written in C++.
-I am approaching development in this way: only implementing a feature only as needed and if I can make a clear statement for its use, or otherwise produce a valid use case.
+I am approaching development in this way: only implementing a feature as needed and if I can make a clear statement for its use, or otherwise produce a valid use case.